 The MACBS is the Mid-Atlantic regional affiliate of the North American Conference on British Studies.The 2015 MACBS conference will be held at Johns Hopkins University in Baltimore on the weekend of March 27-28.
 The deadine for submitting paper and panel proposals is December 1.
-Click here for the Call for Papers.
-More information will be posted here about this conference as it's available.
+Click here for the program.
 Click here for an archive of past conferences.

 Graduate Student Reseach Travel Award

-The MACBS is pleased to announce the winners for 2014 of the Graduate Student Research Travel Award:
+The MACBS is pleased to announce the 2015 winners of the Graduate Student Research Travel Award:

 The deadline for submission for next year's award is December 15, 2014.The dissertation advisor of the student must be a member of the MACBS and award winners will be expected to present a paper at the MACBS conference following their research travel.
 Click here for more details.

 In 2011 MACBS inaugurated a new $250 prize for graduate students who read papers at its annual conference.
 This 2014 winner was Jane Smith, a Ph.D. student at the University of North Carolina-Chapel Hill, for her paper "The Highwayman and the King: Constructing Popular Royalism in Cheap Print during the Interregnum."
 Click here for a list of previous winners and to find out how to enter.

 President: Amy Froide, Department of History, University of Maryland, Baltimore County

 Vice President/President Elect: Andrew August, Department of History, Penn State, Abington

 Secretary: Julie Taddeo, Department of History, University of Maryland, College Park

 Treasurer: Timothy Alborn, Department of History, Lehman College/CUNY